 For further information about the Bereaved Parents Support Group please contact the Family Service Team on (08) 8239 2211.

 Bereaved Grandparents Group

 When a grandparent loses a grandchild to cancer they are faced with the unique situation of not only coping with their own grief, but also with supporting and assisting their child and other family members.
 Their role is often unique in that they often provide important support in many areas of family life.

-The Special Grandparents group is designed for grandparents who have experienced the death of a grandchild from cancer, enabling them to share and explore their feelings of grief.
+The Bereaved Grandparents group is designed for grandparents who have experienced the death of a grandchild from cancer, enabling them to share and explore their feelings of grief.
 This is an informal group facilitated by the Family Service Counsellors.
 The group meets bi-monthly, for a morning tea held at the CCA office and occasionally at alternative locations around Adelaide for special outings, i.e. a Christmas luncheon.

 Other Special Events

 Throughout the year we are also very fortunate that through the generosity of our many supporters, we sometimes receive complimentary tickets for families to attend events, concerts and sporting matches in Adelaide.
 We endeavour to distribute any tickets in a fair manner based on the needs of our families at that particular time.